mozilla-services/docs/source/sync/objectformats.rst

 Clients
 =======

 Client records identify a user's one or multiple clients that are accessing the data.
-The existence of client records can change the behavior of the Firefox Weave Sync add-on -- multiple clients and/or mobile clients result in syncs to happen more frequently.
+The existence of client records can change the behavior of the Firefox Sync client -- multiple clients and/or mobile clients result in syncs to happen more frequently.

 * **name** *string*: name of the client connecting
 * **type** *string*: type of the client: "desktop" or "mobile"